+In this paper, we have presented a reduction algorithm for abstract simplicial complexes.
+We apply this algorithm to Vietoris-Rips complexes that can represent wireless networks and their topology, it then provides a solution for energy saving in redundant wireless networks.

+We have proved that our reduction algorithm maintains the complex's homology, works in an optimal order for computation's complexity, and reaches an optimal solution.
+Finally we have investigated its complexity depending on the size of the input, and in a second approach depending only on the number of points.

-\begin{IEEEbiography}[{ }]{Ana\"is Vergne} received the Dipl.Ing. degree in telecommunications from Telecom ParisTech, Paris, France in 2010.
-She obtained the Ph.D. degree in networking and computer sciences in 2013 from Telecom ParisTech, Paris, France.
-She is currently a post-doctoral fellow in the Geometrica team at Inria Saclay - Ile de France, Palaiseau, France.
-Her research interests include stochastic geometry applications to wireless networks, more particularly algebraic topology applied to wireless sensor networks. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Ana\"\i s Vergne} received the Dipl.Ing.\ degree in telecommunications from T\'el\'ecom ParisTech, Paris, France in 2010.
+She obtained the Ph.D. degree in networking and computer sciences in 2013 also from T\'el\'ecom ParisTech, Paris, France.
+She is currently an associate professor in the Network and Computer Science Department at T\'el\'ecom ParisTech.
+Her research interests include simplicial homology, algebraic topology, stochastic geometry, and their applications to wireless sensor networks and cellular networks. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Laurent Decreusefond} is a former student of Ecole Normale Supérieure de Cachan.
-He obtained his Ph.D. degree in Mathematics in 1994 from Telecom ParisTech and his Habilitation in 2001.
-He is currently a Professor in the Network and Computer Science Department, at Telecom ParisTech.
+He obtained his Ph.D. degree in Mathematics in 1994 from T\'el\'ecom ParisTech and his Habilitation in 2001.
+He is currently a Professor in the Network and Computer Science Department, at T\'el\'ecom ParisTech.
 His main fields of interest are the Malliavin calculus, the stochastic analysis of long range dependent processes, random geometry and topology and their applications.
 With P. Moyal, he co-authored a book about the stochastic modeling of telecommunication. \end{IEEEbiography}